top of page

 Frequently Asked Questions

-How is the assessment with you different from school’s assessment?
+How is the evaluation you do different from a school’s evaluation?

-Psycho-diagnostic assessments determine if there is a clinical diagnosis
+Psycho-diagnostic or psychological assessments determine if there is a clinical diagnosis

 based on the DSM-V-TR A clinical diagnosis may help answer questions you have about

-your child and provide access to services through the healthcare system.
+your child and provide access to services through the healthcare system or are sometimes

 Psycho-educational assessments are done to determine if a child is eligible for special